-For the three months ended March 31, 2023, we derived 29.0% of our revenue from customers located in China.
+For the year ended December 31, 2023, we derived 31.1% of our revenue from customers located in China.
 As a result, the economic, political, legal and social conditions in China could harm our business.
 In recent years, the Chinese economy has experienced periods of rapid expansion and high rates of inflation.
 These factors have led to the adoption by the Chinese government, from time to time, of various corrective measures designed to restrict the availability of credit or regulate growth and contain inflation.
 Various factors may in the future cause the Chinese government to impose controls on credit or prices, or to take other action, which could inhibit economic activity in China, and thereby harm the market for our products.
 In addition, the legal system in China has inherent uncertainties that may limit the legal protections available in the event of any claims or disputes that we have with third parties, including our ability to protect the IP we develop in China or elsewhere.
 As China's legal system is still evolving, the interpretation of many laws, regulations and rules is not always uniform and enforcement of these laws, regulations and rules involve uncertainties, which may limit the remedies available in the event of any claims or disputes with third parties.
 In addition, any litigation in China may be protracted and result in substantial costs and diversion of resources and management attention.
+We have observed sustained reports of intellectual property theft and misappropriation in China.
 Some of the other risks related to doing business in China include:

-- The Chinese government exerts substantial influence over the manner in which we must conduct our business activities. - Restrictions on currency exchange may limit our ability to receive, transfer and use our cash effectively. - Increased uncertainties related to the enforcement of IP rights including any IP rights that we may license to a Chinese (or other emerging jurisdiction) entity, including any joint ventures we may form. - Increased uncertainties relating to Chinese regulation of exports of products and technology to and from China. - Increased and rapidly changing export and related trade regulations and restrictions imposed by U.S. and Chinese legislation, executive actions and regulations. - Difficulty of travel to and from China (and to and from United States) arising from or related to the COVID-19 pandemic or any future pandemic. - The Chinese government may favor its local businesses and make it more difficult for foreign businesses to operate in China on an equal footing, or create generally difficult conditions for foreign headquartered businesses to operate. - Increased uncertainties related to the enforcement of contracts with certain parties. - More restrictive rules on foreign investment could adversely affect our ability to expand our operations in China. - Geopolitical tensions between China on the one hand and the United States and/or the European Union on the other hand, may increase and may lead to increased export sanctions with Chinese entities and sanctions made against China.
+- The Chinese government exerts substantial influence over the manner in which we must conduct our business activities. - Restrictions on currency exchange may limit our ability to receive, transfer and use our cash effectively. - Increased uncertainties related to the protection and enforcement of intellectual property rights, including risk of theft or misappropriation of our products and intellectual property in China, as well as any intellectual property rights that we may license to a Chinese (or other emerging jurisdiction) entity, including any joint ventures we may form. - Increased uncertainties relating to Chinese regulation of exports of products and technology to and from China. - Increased and rapidly changing export and related trade regulations and restrictions imposed by U.S. and Chinese legislation, executive actions and regulations. - Difficulty of travel to and from China (and to and from United States) arising from or related to the COVID-19 pandemic or any future pandemic. - The Chinese government may favor its local businesses and make it more difficult for foreign businesses to operate in China on an equal footing or create generally difficult conditions for foreign headquartered businesses to operate. - Increased uncertainties related to the enforcement of contracts with certain parties. - More restrictive rules on foreign investment could adversely affect our ability to expand our operations in China. - Geopolitical tensions between China on the one hand and the United States and/or the European Union on the other hand, may increase and may lead to increased export sanctions with Chinese entities and sanctions made against China.